TG Guingona

 The Sandiganbayan Act aims to address the resolution of graft and corruption cases in the Philippines by increasing the number of divisions in the Sandiganbayan, rationalizing its procedures, and expanding its capacity to eliminate graft and corruption in the government in a timely and efficient manner to ensure that justice will be implemented with the highest level of integrity.

 In 2012, TG Guingona was the only senator who voted against The Cybercrime Prevention Act or The Cybercrime Law.
 This law was coined "Cyber Martial Law" by the public for its vague online libel clauses which was deemed repressive of the Filipino people's constitutional right to freedom of speech.
 Upon its passage into law, TG Guingona filed a petition before the Supreme Court to repeal these clauses.
 The Supreme Court heeded this call and ordered a temporary restraining order on its implementation the following month before finally ruling some provisions of the Cybercrime Prevention Act as unconstitutional in 2014.

 TG Guingona has also been selected as a Champion of Good Governance by the Kaya Natin!
 Movement, a non-profit and non-government organization in the Philippines.
-TG Guingona was recognized for his efforts to promote good governance and ethical leadership in government as exemplified in his accomplishments as the Chairperson of the Senate Committee on Accountability of Public Officers and Investigations (Blue Ribbon).
-As Chairperson, TG Guingona led the investigations on various graft and corruption activities in government in aid of legislation such as the Philippine Charity Sweepstakes Office (PCSO) Fund Scam, The Philippine National Police (PNP) Helicopter Scam, and one of the biggest corruption scandals in recent history, the Priority Development Assistance Fund (PDAF) Scam or Pork Barrel Scam.
+TG Guingona was recognized for his efforts to promote good governance and ethical leadership in government as exemplified in his accomplishments as the chairperson of the Senate Committee on Accountability of Public Officers and Investigations (Blue Ribbon).
+As chairperson, TG Guingona led the investigations on various graft and corruption activities in government in aid of legislation such as the Philippine Charity Sweepstakes Office (PCSO) Fund Scam, The Philippine National Police (PNP) Helicopter Scam, and one of the biggest corruption scandals in recent history, the Pork Barrel Scam.

 TG Guingona also authored The Freedom of Information Bill and persistently called for its passage into law.
 The Freedom of Information Bill mandates the disclosure of information from all government agencies in relation to their budget, procurement, transactions, and other pertinent information regarding government agencies to any member of the public.
 This bill does not only pursue greater transparency and accountability in governance, but it also promotes citizen participation and nation-building because when armed with relevant information, people can more efficiently work with government and introduce reforms.